Avoid Pet Destruction – How to Choose Window Coverings and Keep Your Pet Happy

-53% of Californians have at least one pet in their home, and our pets are our family members.
-Much like toddlers, they can also be destructive and our window coverings are no exception.
+More than 50% of Californians have at least one pet in their home, and their pets are their family members.
+We love our pets, but they can also be destructive, and window coverings are no exception.
 Many a pet owner has thrown a cheap plastic mini-blind into the trash after a furry friend bent and broke them to pieces in their desperation to see outside.

 - Faux wood and real wood blinds are much sturdier than vinyl or aluminum.
 Larger slats allow the blinds to be closed but tilted open for a larger viewing area for your pet, which may help prevent them from trying to wedge them open to get a good view.

 - Vertical blinds can part easily, be cordless, and allow pets to slip through easily.
 They’re also not nearly as fun to chew on.
 They’re better on larger windows, though, or even covering sliding doors.